andrykinash/Magnus-Discord-Music-Bot/README.md

 # Magnus Discord Music Bot

 ## Description
 Magnus is a powerful and customizable Discord music bot designed to enhance your server's music experience.
 The bot allows users to play music from various sources directly into their voice channels, manage queues, and control playback with ease.
-It also includes a variety of built-in and custom slash commands to interact with the bot.
+It also includes a variety of built-in and custom slash commands to interact with the bot using API's.

 ## Languages and Utilities Used
 - **JavaScript**